9 Things to do in Seoul over Chuseok

 While there, make sure to stop into the MOAI Cafe for interesting architecture and strong coffee.
 It’s on the main road leading to the Garden of Morning Calm, and there’s no way you can miss seeing it.

-HIKE ONE OF THE CITY’S MOUNTAINS
+GO HIKING ONE OF SEOUL’S MOUNTAINS

 Let’s face it, hiking the mountains close to Seoul is not always the peaceful communing with nature it should be.
 But over Chuseok, it’s a distinct possibility that you might have a mountain to call your own.
 Both Bukhansan and Gwanaksan are reachable by subway and bus and may even be showing the first signs of fall colour over Chuseok.